Half of estimated $11 million cache of California gold coins sold

 While the total number of coins sold amounts to about half the collection of 1,400 pieces, many of the more expensive pieces remain up for sale.

-The first coin in the sale, a $20 Double Eagle coin from 1874, was bought for $15,000, by Ray Lent, a partner with the philanthropic group Placer Partners, which plans to restore the mint and make it a museum.
+The first coin in the sale, a $20 Double Eagle coin from 1874, was bought for $15,000, by Ray Lent, a partner with Placer Partners, which is involved in plans to restore the mint and make it a museum.

-“The coin that I purchased represents the first coinage minted in this building,” Lent said.
-“This building is a very important piece of San Francisco history.
-We wanted to make sure this coin became one of the focal pieces that will be on display at the museum.”

-(Additional reporting by Madeleine Thomas; Editing by Alex Dobuzinskis and Ken Wills)
+(Additional reporting by Madeleine Thomas; Editing by Alex Dobuzinskis, Ken Wills and Eric Walsh)